baranishree/baranishree/README.md

 ## 🌱 About Me

-✨ I am an ECE student who loves combining electronics knowledge with software development.
+✨ I am an student who loves combining electronics knowledge with software development.

 🔭 Currently working on:
 - Web Development Projects